synthmusic/qmk_firmware/keyboards/redox_sm/readme.md

 here are the qmk bash commands to run in the qmk msys cmd

+these are for the default right keyboard redox_sm = redox_sm/right

-qmk compile -kb redox_sm -km default
+qmk compile -kb redox_sm -km default qmk flash -kb redox_sm -km default

+rightside uses triple key combo to enable flash:
+POK

+the left side should only need updates for hardware changes but it will be

+-   don't forget you'll need to plug usb directly into the left side and use the reset wires

-qmk flash -kb recox-sm -km default
+qmk compile -kb redox_sm/left -km default qmk flash -kb redox_sm/left -km default